szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## HTML, CSS, and JavaScript

 __HTML__ stands for HyperText Markup Language.
 It is the standard language used to define the _structure and content_ of a particular webpage.
 It allows you to add text, images, and other elements to a webpage, and to direct the overall layout of the webpage.
-For example, you can use HTML to add a header to your webpage, structure text in a series of paragraphs, add a table, a list of bullet points, and much, much more.
+For example, you can use HTML to add a header to your webpage, structure text in a series of paragraphs, add a table, a list of bullet points, an image, and much, much more.

 HTML works in tandem with __CSS__, which defines the _style_ of a webpage.
 CSS stands for Cascading Style Sheets.
-While HTML directs the overall structure and content of a page, CSS is used to define the particular stylistic or aesthetic appearance of the page.
+While HTML directs the overall structure and content of a page, CSS is used to define the particular _stylistic or aesthetic appearance_ of the page.
 For example, you can use CSS to define the color of text, the font, the size, the background color, the color of elements like buttons, and much more.
 While you could create a webpage entirely using HTML, it would ultimately be a boring, uninteresting webpage with a white background and black Times New Roman text.
+This is precisely where CSS comes in.

 Both HTML and CSS can also work in tandem with JavaScript files.
 While HTML and CSS direct the structure and style of a page, JavaScript allows you to add _functionality_ to a webpage.
-For example, you could use JavaScript to add a button that says "Click Me!" and when the button is clicked, it will display an alert that says "Hey a button was clicked!".
+For example, you could use JavaScript to add a button that says "Click Me!" and when the button is clicked, it will display an alert that says "Hey!
+A button was clicked!".
 In other words, whatever the user can interact with on a webpage is controlled by JavaScript.

 It's worth noting that the three languages are intertwined, and that you can write CSS and JavaScript inside an HTML file.
 This will make more sense as we continue learning.